Frequently Asked Questions

 Sexuality coaching, as I practice it, is a collaborative, guided process that helps you explore your sexuality, whether that means addressing specific concerns (like low desire, difficulty with arousal, confusion around identity), or opening up space for deeper reconnection, clarity, or growth.

 Sexuality coaching isn’t focused on diagnosis or pathology.
 It's also not performance-based sex advice or about teaching you how to “do it right.”
 My work is holistic, trauma-informed, and relational.
 We can explore not just what’s happening (or not happening) sexually, but how that connects to your nervous system, your relationships, your history, your creativity, and your sense of self.
-I work from the knowing that sexuality isn’t separate from the rest of your life but one of the most direct expressions of who you are.

 Is this like talk therapy?